PizziPayment/PizziBackDeploymentTools/README.md

 values.
 Tweak them as you wish.

 For now the `db-migration` image isn't configurable via an env file.
-As a substitution, a confgig file (`PizziAPIDB/config.json`) is mounted in the container so you can changed the configuration without rebuilding the image.
+As a substitution, a config file (`PizziAPIDB/config.json`) is mounted in the container so you can changed the configuration without rebuilding the image.